 Skadden’s Tax Group routinely advises clients in connection with tax controversy matters arising with respect to energy projects and the energy industry, including tax accounting matters, in all phases of the dispute resolution process (i.e., audits, appeals, mediation, arbitration and litigation).

-Selected transactional representations in recent years have included:
+Selected energy tax law transactional representations in recent years have included:

 - Ameresco, Inc. in a sale-leaseback tax equity transaction with respect to a portfolio of commercial distributed generation solar projects located on municipality-owned sites in Massachusetts.